 MOBIUS joined the Open Education Network, an alliance of hundreds of colleges, universities, and consortia partners working together to advance the use of open textbooks in higher education, in the summer of 2017.
 Textbook affordability is a major concern on college campuses throughout the United States and this is an exciting partnership that allows us to provide member libraries with tools and services that will assist them in building sustainable open textbook programs on their campuses.
 MOBIUS membership means that all of our member libraries will have access to OTN resources and trainings.

-System Leaders serve as the main point of contact for Campus Leader training and support, MOBIUS specific OTN resources, and data collection on adoptions.
+System Leaders serve as the main point of contact for Campus Leader training and support, MOBIUS specific OEN resources, and data collection on adoptions.

 Director, Library Services, East Central College

 636-584-6558 | Lisa.Farrell@eastcentral.edu

 Assistant Manager of Reference, St. Louis County Library

 E-Resources Coordinator, MOBIUS

 573-234-6105 | email@example.com

 Campus Leaders are individuals that have agreed to serve as the main point of contact for Open Textbook network activities on their campuses.
 Please see the list for more info or to connect with campus leaders in your area.